AMR-/instruction_graph/Readme.md

 The Memory Object has fields that store any information required by the application at runtime (session info, database connection, ROS topics, state information, and any other data the application will track and store).

 The Primitive Library is an object which holds a collection of Primitives.
 A Primitive can be either an Action or a Condition.
-Actions a simple actions that are performed.
+Actions are simple actions that are performed.
 Conditions are simple conditions that are tested, and can be used in an IF or WHILE node.
 Each Primitive has at least a Primitive ID and a function.
 (See more details below.)

 The Instruction Graph is a directed graph.
 Each node contains a reference to a primitive.
 When the graph is traversed, the function held by the Primitive to which the node refers is executed.
 (See more details below.)